lovemedicine/skillshare/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to use the notes app.
+Open [http://localhost:3000](http://localhost:3000) with your browser to use the skillshare app.

 ## TODO